jpedro/jpedro.github.io/bash-dispatch.md

 ### One more thing

-I giveup showing a script's usage using `echo`es.
+I give up showing a script's usage using `echo`.

 It's much cleaner to write the usage in a comment in the beginning of the file and grep it.
 It's also the first thing you see when you open the script in a